McMasterRS/ws_web-design-guide/typography.md

     )
 }
 ```
+Notice that the theme uses the `themeOptions` defined in and imported from `theme.ts`.
 ## Update `layout.tsx`
 Open the `layout.tsx` file located in the `app` directory and add the following import statement:
 ```ts